RektifyAI/attack-playbook/taxonomy/defi-taxonomy.md

 # DeFi Token Attack Taxonomy

-> Taxonomy for specific attacks: exploit, hacks, and compromises, in the Decentralized Finance industry
+> Attack Taxonomy for specific attacks in the Decentralized Finance

 -   **Types of DeFi attacks**